janniksam/RaftMod.MoreRareAnimals/README.md

 ## Under development

 This mod currently under development.
+Don't use it with a save file that you're not willing loose.

 ## Changelog

+Version 1.2

+- New: Every type will be spawned be spawned now.
+It does not matter anymore, what animal would spawn on a specific island by default.
+- Fix: The caught animals will no longer disappear when relogging.

 Version 1.1